labstreaminglayer/App-Zephyr/README.md

 - **Linux:** make sure that you have Bluetooth development headers installed e.g. on Ubuntu 20.04: `sudo apt install libbluetooth-dev`
-- **Every Platform:** make sure that you have Miniconda installed and/or that the `conda` command-line interface is on your path
+- **Every Platform:** make sure that you have Miniconda installed and that the `conda` command-line interface is on your path

 Installation